EwoutDeMunck/Personal-page/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project's root directory.
-3. Install the project dependencies by running the following command:
+3. Install the project dependencies by running the following command: npm i

 ## Run the project
 npm run dev -- --host <your-hostname>